fru-io/docs-live/docs/getting-started.md

 4. Choose the personal account or organization where you want to install the app, then select the repositories you want DDEV-Live to access. *You or the organization must own the repos*.
 You will be redirected back to the DDEV-Live UI and the checkbox for the GitHub app will be automatically checked.

-🛈 You can change these settings or update your Access Token later in the [DDEV-Live dashboard](https://dash.ddev.com/settings/).
+You can change these settings or add and remove repositories later in the [DDEV-Live dashboard](https://dash.ddev.com/settings/).

 ## Step 2 - Install the DDEV-Live CLI
 From the DDEV-Live dashboard, click the **Authenticate via CLI** link to download the DDEV-Live CLI for your operating system.
 This will download a file named ddev-live.zip.